Why Going to China Is Still the Smartest Way to Source Products

 It’s slow.
 It’s confusing.
 And it puts you at a disadvantage before you even start.

-But because it gives you something rare in business: clarity, leverage, and first-hand insight your competitors don’t have.
+Not because it’s trendy.
+Not because “everyone is doing it.”
+Because it gives you something rare in business: clarity, leverage, and first-hand insight your competitors don’t have.

 I never thought I’d be walking through the world’s largest trade fair, surrounded by thousands of booths, millions of products, and ambition humming through the air.

-1. See hundreds of product ideas in a single afternoon
+1. See hundreds of product ideas in One afternoon

 In one afternoon, you can discover: